 Recruit Your Fast and Slow Twitch Muscle Fibers to Maximize Your Muscles Potential

 Fast twitch muscle fibers are the muscles in your body that are responsible for explosive movements.
 Slow twitch muscle fibers are responsible for more long sustained moves like endurance running.
 Fast twitch muscle fibers tend to grow best when you are working in the rep range of 3-7 reps.
 Slow twitch muscle fibers strengthen when you get past roughly the 15-rep range.

 Note: If you’re a runner, I recommend you check out How to Boost Your Running Performance with Strength Training.
 What you learn could dramatically decrease your running times.

-If you're learning how to increase bench press strength, you are more interested in putting those fast twitch muscles to work.
+If you’re learning how to build bench press strength, you are more interested in putting those fast twitch muscles to work.
 The process of improving your strength is going to recruit both muscle fibers at some point however because you need to be changing different variables in your workout constantly to avoid becoming acclimated.

 Here is a 3 set scheme that you can use to incorporate all your different muscle fiber types.
 Using this regiment can be a good change of pace that you can use for your entire chest workout, not just your working sets at the bench.

 Add A Pump Set Of 100 reps On Your Final Set on The Bench to Flood Your Chest with Blood